QCHEN0407/EmpireBnB/README.md

 #### Challenges
 * Integrating with Google Map API was challenging.
 They have good support for React but I still need to learn the syntax about how to initialize a map and put markers on them.
-* Seeding data is a challenge as well.
+* Seeding data was a challenge as well.
 I needed to find open source data for airbnb listings and parse them into my data model.
 * Implementing the booking mechanism needs to interact with different types of data stores and do CRUD operations to the backend.

 ## Future Implementations